fb55/entities/readme.md

 | html-entities  | 2.530s        | 6.829s        | 2.415s        | ![npm bundle size](https://img.shields.io/bundlephobia/min/html-entities)  |
 | he             | 5.800s        | 24.237s       | 3.624s        | ![npm bundle size](https://img.shields.io/bundlephobia/min/he)             |
 | parse-entities | 9.660s        | N/A           | N/A           | ![npm bundle size](https://img.shields.io/bundlephobia/min/parse-entities) |

 ---

+## FAQ

+> What methods should I actually use to encode my documents?

+If your target supports UTF-8, the `escapeUTF8` method is going to be your best choice.
+Otherwise, use either `encodeHTML` or `encodeXML` based on whether you're dealing with an HTML or an XML document.

+You can have a look at the options for the `encode` and `decode` methods to see everything you can configure.

+> Why should I use `entities` instead of alternative modules?

+As of August 2021, `entities` is a bit faster than other modules.
+Still, this is not a very differentiated space and other modules can catch up.

+**More importantly**, you might already have `entities` in your dependency graph (as a dependency of eg. cheerio, or htmlparser2), and including it directly might not even increase your bundle size.
+The same is true for other entity libraries, so have a look through your `node_modules` directory!

+> Does `entities` support tree shaking?

+This depends on your bundler, but yes, it should!
+Eg. recent versions of Webpack are able to tree-shake commonjs projects, and having the `sideEffects` flag in the `package.json` set to `false` means that your bundles should be much smaller.

+---